SwiftSeal/metagenomics_analysis/README.md

-# NanoTax-Dorado: Next-Generation 16S Metabarcoding
+# Next-Generation 16S Metabarcoding

 16S metabarcoding is a method which can determine the composition of microbial communities within a given sample.
 This pipeline is specifically designed to streamline this process, turning raw sequencing data into a microbial community profile compatible with downstream analysis tools.
 At its core, the pipeline employs ONT's Dorado basecaller, ensuring rapid and accurate basecalling for the latest nanopore chemistry.
 Taxonomic assignments are handled via [Emu](https://gitlab.com/treangenlab/emu).

+## A note on conda

+It is highly recommend you install [mamba](https://github.com/conda-forge/miniforge#mambaforge) rather than relying on conda.
+It's a lot faster than mamba.
+Follow the instructions in the link to get started.

 ## Prerequisites